COVID-19 pandemic in Bolivia: Statistics

-Regional distribution of cases
+Graphs

 Oruro

 A sixty-five-year-old woman in Oruro was one of the first patients known to be infected with the coronavirus.
 Six other infected patients in Oruro and one in Cochabamba, as confirmed through tests by 12 March, were in contact with her.
 This was the first known instance of local transmission in Bolivia.
 The city and department began mandatory social distancing measures on 16 March.
 A further 65 contacts and family members of those were infected were confined to their homes, but showed no symptoms of the disease.
 As of 25 March, the first Oruro patient was no longer showing symptoms and had tested negative for the disease twice; doctors expect her to be declared Bolivia's first recovered COVID-19 patient.

 Potosí

 The first case to be tested positive in Potosí was announced on 25 March.
 Regional health authorities stated that this patient is a 69-year-old woman.
 She was infected by her son, a transport driver who had recently been in Chile.
 The driver had not disclosed his symptoms and was, according to the health authorities, treated privately by family members who are physicians.